Class: Paladin (Blackguard)

 - Roaring Rampage of Revenge: When the Order of the Eight Staves raid the Wild Forest and kill several of the mages within.

 - Running Gag: Red Wizards confusing her for an elf and her immediate and angry correction.

 - Sad Clown: Jokes a lot, but her exile, wild magic, and the Wild Forest getting raided clearly get to her.
 Actually says in-game that this is the case.

-- Simple Staff: Subversion.
-Her staff is not only enchanted so it's a Quarterstaff +1, but it will also deal extra fire damage to Neera's opponent or herself.
+- Simple Staff: Her staff also enchanted with a special trigger that will also deal extra fire damage to Neera's opponent or herself.

 - The Battle Didn't Count: Twice during her personal quest in Throne of Bhaal, both times (in the same fight, even!) with Szass Tam.

 - Took a Level in Kindness: In the first game she's largely a case of nice-but-not-very-heroic, and her intentions are mostly to find a solution to her Wild Magic problems and to keep the Red Wizards off her back.
 In the second game she's only a few steps behind Chaotic Good, working with other Wild Mages to build a refuge for others of her kind, and genuinely cares about other characters in the party.